 Amiens city was a central place for many soldiers who fought in Somme battlefields, during the first war.
-A few of them, also took part in the local trade in the downtown near the famous cathedral.
-We can imagine the life at this time, with some pictures...
+A few of them also took part in the local trade in downtown near the famous cathedral.
+We can imagine life at this time, with some pictures...

 M. George EDWARDS

-This research was initiate by Mrs Louise DESSAIVRE from Amiens Cathedral friends, in order to find more information about the wedding in the Cathedral and family.
-My friend Helen CASTLE helped us to find the portrait of M. EDWARDS and M. Mickael FIECHTNER provided us, by an happy coincidence the graffiti photo of the underground caves of Naours done by George.
+This research was initiated by Mrs. Louise DESSAIVRE from Amiens Cathedral friends, in order to find more information about the wedding in the Cathedral and family.
+My friend Helen CASTLE helped us to find the portrait of M. EDWARDS and M. Mickael FIECHTNER provided us, by coincidence the graffiti photo of the underground caves of Naours done by George.

 M. Roland Goddard

-He runned later a trade in the Amiens market for children’s clothing.
+He ran later trade in the Amiens market for children’s clothing.
 The shop was called: "To the Temptation of the Mothers".

 Clothing shop at Villers-Bretonneux.
 "To the city of Melbourne !"